-16.5 Classroom Management
+Classroom Management

-In helping with the supervision of the room you may come across a conflict or two between students.
-The teachers may be involved with other students around the room and you will be the supervising adult to help the children work through the conflict.
+In helping with the supervision of the room you may come across a conflict between students.
+The educators may be involved with other students around the room and you will be the supervising adult to help the children work through the conflict.

-We employ Positive Problem Solving Techniques (P.S.T.) in the program.
-You can help teachers by identifying the problem (having the children identify and explain the problem is preferred).
+We employ Positive Problem-Solving Techniques (P.S.T.) in the program.
+You can help educators by identifying the problem (having the children identify and explain the problem is preferred).

 Through this process, their feelings and thoughts are acknowledged.
 Alternative possibilities of conflict resolution can be presented by the child and/or adult and can then be discussed.
 Alternative solutions may include re-direction of children's activity, providing choices of activities and/or spaces, supporting a conversation between the children involved, or ignoring the behaviour when appropriate.
 Role-modelling and positive reinforcement of appropriate behaviour are also encouraged.

-If you are not comfortable handling the situation, it is always best to get the attention of one of the Teachers immediately.
+If you are not comfortable handling the situation, it is always best to get the attention of one of the educators immediately.

-Appropriate Behaviour:
+Appropriate Behaviour

-Keep in mind that each child is a special individual who comes from their unique context and this age group displays a wide range of behaviours.
+Keep in mind each child is a unique individual who comes from their unique context and this age group displays a wide range of behaviours.
 To most effectively function as a group in the Playschool environment, we encourage the children to accept each other as individuals and important members of our group.
 This includes learning to:

 - Share equipment and space

 - Wait one's turn

 - Cooperate with peers and teachers

-- Cope with frustration in appropriate, self-controlled and respectful ways; verbal communication is encouraged
+- To self-regulate

+- Develop a sense of self, of others and place

 - Take responsibility and care for one's belongings